 Above from L-to-R are lawmen Barney Beasley and Bill Cody about to meet up with Bud Pope, Buck Morgan (moustache) and an unidentified baddie in a still from Cody's THE CYCLONE RANGER (Spectrum, 1935).

 1900 or 1901 - 1980

-The Internet Movie Database has Art Felix in about 80 films and TV shows scattered over a thirty five year period running from 1930 - 1964.
-Most were uncredited roles as a henchman, townsman, etc. Good probability that Art had another profession or two as that quantity of movie work wasn't enough to keep food on the table.
+The Internet Movie Database has Art Felix in about 80 films and some 1950s - 1960s TV shows and his thirty five year career ran from 1930 - 1965.
+Most were uncredited roles as a henchman, townsman, etc. Good probability that Art had another profession or two as that quantity of work wasn't enough to keep food on the table.